 - Social issues and trends

 - Political and artistic culture

-- ➤ Grammar
+- Grammar

 - Literary texts and films

-- As well as topic-based lessons with your teacher you will have time to perfect your listening skills, and you will have weekly grammar lessons. - Throughout the course you will have the opportunity to go on a work experience placement in France, Spain or Germany. - Your teacher will set you individual and personal targets to help you to improve and to make sure that you reach your full potential.
+- As well as topic-based lessons with your teacher you will have time to perfect your listening skills, and you will have weekly grammar lessons. - Your teacher will set you individual and personal targets to help you to improve and to make sure that you reach your full potential.